Skip to main content

 sync_websocket_client(JOIN_CODE, player_id, "Demo")

-🄴 Integrate into your game-server
+🄴 Integrate Idem into your game-server

 The last step is to integrate Idem into your game-server.
 To faciliate this, Idem is passing environment variables to the server as part of the hosting request to the server hosting provider independent of the specific provider.
 These are: